Financial help if you are caring for someone with a disability or illness

 Extra money for carers in Scotland

-If you are receiving carer’s allowance you will also receive a supplement from the Scottish Government.
-You do not need to claim the supplement.
-It will be paid automatically in two equal amounts of £226.20 in June and December.
+If you are receiving Carer’s Allowance you will also receive a supplement from the Scottish Government.
+It is paid automatically into your bank account in June and December.

-A new benefit to replace carer’s allowance, called Scottish Carer’s Allowance, will be introduced by the Scottish Government by the end of 2021.
-It will combine carer’s allowance and the supplement.
+A new benefit to replace Carer’s Allowance in Scotland, called Scottish Carer’s Allowance, will be introduced by the Scottish Government.
+It will combine Carer’s Allowance and the supplement.

 Young Carer Grant

 If you are 16, 17 or 18 years old and care for someone who is getting Personal Independence Payment (PIP) daily living component, Disability Living Allowance (DLA) or Child Disability Payment care component at middle or highest rate, Attendance Allowance, Constant Attendance Allowance or Armed Forces Independence Payment you may be able to claim a young carer’s grant.

 How much is it?